eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		ideas with fewer lines of code, with minimal overhead.
 	*Scala* delivers on this promise."
 		\cite[\S5.5, pp. 178]{Tate2010}.

+Software developed using the declarative programming paradigm tend to be
+	more compact, in terms of the amount of source code written, and tend to execute faster (have better performance)
+	\cite[Chapter 6, section on "Declarative Programming," pp. 111]{Beazley2009}.

 ### Notes on Other Programming Paradigms